The Male Fertility Factor: What Every Couple Should Know Before They Start Trying

 How can a man increase his sperm count naturally?

 In many cases, lifestyle changes can support sperm health, since sperm are continually produced over roughly a three-month cycle.
 Better sleep, a nutrient-rich diet, regular movement, maintaining a healthy weight, and reducing smoking, excess alcohol and oxidative stress can all help.
-Where there's a specific medical cause, a GP or fertility specialist can advise on treatment.
+Where there is a specific medical cause, a GP or fertility specialist can advise on treatment.

 When should a man get a fertility test?